ildar170975/mini-graph-card/README.md

 Each option can be defined either as a `number` or an `object` (see below).

 A `number` value is a legacy format and defines an "exponent".
-Can be used to a unit conversion (e.g. convert Watts to kilo Watts); a negative value can be used to scale down (e.g. convert kilo Watts to Watts).
+Can be used for a unit conversion (e.g. convert Watts to kilo Watts); a negative value can be used to scale down (e.g. convert kilo Watts to Watts).
 Any non-numerical value leads to a fallback to a default "1" factor.

 An `object` value can be used to define either an "exponent" factor or a "scale" factor, see below: